 Material modifications to the intended use or technological characteristics of the Zio monitors or Zio service will require new 510(k) clearances, premarket approvals or CE Mark grants, or require us to recall or cease marketing the modified devices until these clearances or approvals are obtained.
-Based on FDA published guidelines, the FDA requires device manufacturers to initially make and document a determination of whether or not a modification requires a new approval, supplement or clearance; however, the FDA can review a manufacturer's decision.
+Based on FDA published guidelines, the FDA requires device manufacturers to initially make and document a determination of whether or not a modification requires a new clearance or approval; however, the FDA can review a manufacturer's decision.
 Any modification to an FDA cleared device or service that would significantly affect its safety or efficacy or that would constitute a major change in its intended use would require a new 510(k) clearance or possibly a premarket approval.
 We may not be able to obtain additional 510(k) clearances or premarket approvals for new products or for modifications to, or additional indications for, the Zio monitors or Zio service in a timely fashion, or at all.
 Delays in obtaining required future clearances would harm our ability to introduce new or enhanced products in a timely manner, which in turn would harm our future growth.
 We have made modifications to the Zio monitors and Zio service in the past that we believe do not require additional clearances or approvals, and we may make additional modifications in the future.
-If the FDA or an EU Notified Body disagrees and requires new clearances or approvals for any of these modifications, we may be required to recall and to stop selling or marketing the Zio monitors and Zio service as modified, which could harm our operating results and require us to redesign our products or services.
+If the FDA or a Notified Body disagrees and requires new clearances or approvals for any of these modifications, we may be required to recall and to stop selling or marketing the Zio monitors and Zio service as modified, which could harm our operating results and require us to redesign our products or services.
 In these circumstances, we may be subject to significant enforcement actions.

-If we or our suppliers fail to comply with the FDA's QSR or the European Union's Medical Device Directive, our manufacturing or distribution operations could be delayed or shut down and our revenue could suffer.
+If we or our suppliers fail to comply with the FDA's QSR or the European Union's Medical Device Directive and Medical Device Regulations, our manufacturing or distribution operations could be delayed or shut down and our revenue could suffer.

-Our manufacturing and design processes and those of our third-party suppliers are required to comply with the FDA's Quality System Regulation ("QSR") and the EU's Medical Device Directive ("MDD"), through May 2021, after which time compliance with the Medical Device Regulation ("MDR") will be required.
-All of these regulations cover procedures and documentation requirements for the design, testing, production, control, quality assurance, labeling, packaging, storage and shipping of Zio monitors.
-We are also subject to similar state requirements and licenses, and to ongoing ISO compliance in all operations, including design, manufacturing, and service, to maintain our CE Mark.
-In addition, we must engage in extensive recordkeeping and reporting and must make available our facilities and records for periodic unannounced inspections by governmental agencies, including the FDA, state authorities, EU Notified Bodies and comparable agencies in other countries.
-If we fail a regulatory inspection, our operations could be disrupted and our manufacturing interrupted.
-Failure to take adequate corrective action in response to an adverse regulatory inspection could result in, among other things, a shutdown of our manufacturing or product distribution operations, significant fines, suspension of marketing clearances and approvals, seizures or recalls of our device, operating restrictions and criminal prosecutions, any of which would cause our business to suffer.
+Our manufacturing and design processes and those of our third-party suppliers are required to comply with the FDA's Quality System Regulation ("QSR") and the EU's Medical Device Directive ("MDD"), through May 2021, after which time compliance with the MDR transitional provisions will be required until full transition to MDR compliance is achieved.
+All of these regulations cover procedures and documentation requirements for the design, testing, production, control, quality assurance, labeling, packaging, storage, shipping, and post-market surveillance of Zio monitors and associated software.
+We are also subject to similar state requirements and licenses, and to ongoing ISO 13485:2016 compliance in all operations to maintain our CE Mark.
+In addition, we must engage in extensive recordkeeping and reporting and must make available our facilities and records for periodic unannounced inspections by governmental agencies, including the FDA, state authorities, Notified Bodies and comparable agencies in other countries.
+If we perform poorly in a regulatory inspection, our operations could be disrupted and our manufacturing interrupted.
+Failure to take adequate corrective action in response to an adverse regulatory inspection could result in, among other things, a shutdown of our manufacturing or product distribution operations, significant fines, suspension of marketing clearances and approvals, seizures or recalls of our device, operating restrictions, warning letters, and criminal prosecutions, any of which would cause our business to suffer.
 Furthermore, our key component suppliers may not currently be or may not continue to be in compliance with applicable regulatory requirements, which may result in manufacturing delays for our product and cause our revenue to decline.